amrdraz/kodr/README.md

 ###Install

-This project requires nodejs, bower, grunt, mongodb, redis and java8 to run
+This project requires nodejs, bower, grunt, mongodb, redis and java8 and ant to run

 You need to supply an SMTP mailerver configuration (see config test) we use haraka in production